Aduda-Boaz/hello-react-front-end/README.md

 > Describe your project in 1 or 2 sentences.

-Hello Rails Back-end Api is an app holding the data in a database and enables an API to be consumed by the front-end app.
+Hello React Front end is an app that displays the data from the database enabled API.
+It utilizes the date from the Rails back-end API endpoints.

 ## 🛠 Built With <a name="built-with"></a>